 Some gain higher returns, some get thousands while others millions.
 It really depends upon the fund invested, the period it is invested and the performance of the fund.
 Income or losses are computed via NAVPS (Net Asset Value Per Share) from the time you opened your account to the time you closed or redeem.
 Apparently, the higher the investment and the longer it is invested, the higher the return or profit.
 So I recommend investing in long term.

 I also recommend checking the past performances of the mutual funds so you know which one performs better.
-You can ask your mutual fund adviser for a copy or just check them at Bloomberg.com or the MF company’s website.
+You can ask your mutual fund adviser for a copy or just check them at Bloomberg.com or the Mutual Fund company’s website.
 You must know the name of the Fund before you can check it online.

 Computation of Mutual Fund Income or Loss

-How to compute mutual fund income or loss?
+In order to learn about how to invest mutual funds in the Philippines, you need to know how to compute mutual fund income or loss?
 Like I said it is based from the NAVPS, the day you got it and the redemption date.
 Sample computation below assuming you bought 100,000 shares from the best mutual fund company in the Philippines for P100,000 and you plan to redeem it after 3 years.

 |Date of Purchase||NAVPS||Amount (P)||Income or Loss|